Sunday, December 12, 2010

-Now, final numbers for Friday and Saturday are not available as usual, but NBC won Friday with a special Law & Order and Dateline, as CBS was in repeats.
-ABC won 10pm with 20/20, and Ugly Betty reached a season high at 9pm.
+Now, final numbers for Friday and Saturday are not available as usual, but ABC nipped by NBC in 18-49 with as CBS was in repeats.
+ABC's What Would You Do? and 20/20 both led the night.

 Week 12 How the Sitcoms Did